bam098/cython_wrapping/README.md

 3. Go to one of the subdirectories (e.g. <code>01_simple_c_wrapper</code>) and follow the steps there (stay in the <code>wrapper</code> virtual environment).<br>

+The code has been tested on MacOS (10.9) and Linux (Ubuntu 18.04 LTS).

 ## 01 Simple C Wrapper

 Wrapping a function in C that takes a string and prints that string on the console.